renuo/find-and-discover-2022-05-03/README.md

    ```
    Didn't do the `nix-channel --add` / `--update`.
 Also may need to logout / log-in

-2. I got an error during `ipc-new blog` which I needed to solve with:
+2. I got an error during `ihc-new blog` which I needed to solve with:
    ```
-   echo "trusted-users = root raphael" | sudo tee -a /etc/nix/nix.conf
+   echo "trusted-users = root $USER" | sudo tee -a /etc/nix/nix.conf
    ```